 The best school in the U.S. for Food, Nutrition & Related Services is Johnson & Wales University - Providence.
 The Nutrition program at JWU Providence is very focused.
 Placed in Providence, Rhode Island, this college is a logical final choice for students who enjoy the thrills of a significant city.

 Virginia Tech is a great option for students pursuing a Food, Nutrition & Related Services degree.
 Virginia Tech Food, Nutrition & Related Services students make 10.6% more than the typical Nutrition student.
-The setting in a significant city is tremendous for scholars looking for enough chances for networking, experience, and life.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 Any student pursuing a degree in Food, Nutrition & Related Services has to check out The University of Texas at Austin.
 Students from the Food, Nutrition & Related Services program at The University of Texas at Austin earn 18.5% more than the standard college grad with the same degree.
 The University of Texas at Austin is among the largest schools in Texas.